Last WWII D-Day witnesses relive painful memories | DW | 05.06.2019

 "Then I realized that if I didn't tell these stories about my men, that they couldn't do it," Lambert said.
 "I felt it was my responsibility and obligation to tell people about the war and what they did."

-Now, Ray's Rock will stand in remembrance of Lambert and his brave medics long after he is gone, as well as his newly published memoir about that gruesome day, "Every Man a Hero."
+Now, Ray's Rock will stand in remembrance of Lambert and his brave medics long after he is gone, as will his newly published memoir about that gruesome day, "Every Man a Hero."

 Between June and August 1944, about 225,000 service members were killed, wounded or went missing in the invasion of Normandy